UAARC meets the second Monday of the month at 7:00PM

 1200 W. Tyler St., Gilmer, TX

-June 13th is next club meeting.
+Sep 12th is our next club meeting.
 We invite everyone interested in Amateur Radio, licensed or not, to join us.

 Programs to come: